schroeder/wp-interactive-maps/FRONTEND_FIX.md

 - Created new `wim_localize_frontend_script()` function that runs after scripts are enqueued
 - Added check to only localize if script is actually enqueued
 - Properly converts opacity from percentage (30) to decimal (0.3)

+### 3. Fixed Event Listener Timing (`public/js/map-display.js`)
+- Moved `setupEventListeners()` call from `init()` to `setupSVGOverlay()`
+- Event listeners are now attached AFTER the SVG overlay is created and locations are rendered
+- Added console logging for debugging
+- This ensures click handlers are properly attached to all markers and areas

 ## How It Works Now